 During its long stint on television, The Tonight Show Starring Johnny Carson, featured a skit where Johnny dressed as, “Carnac the Magnificent,” a mind reading magician, and answered a question contained in a sealed envelope.
-“I shall devine the answer to this question.”
+“I shall divine the answer to this question.”
 The skit, while hilarious, is the perfect example of how healthcare consumers are expected to select an insurance plan for the following year.
 Stick an insurance policy on your forehead and see if you can determine how much medical care you will need in the next 12 months.
 It’s not very easy.

 Reminder: You Must Buy a Health Insurance Plan By December 15 to Have Coverage on January 1!